DombeckLab/IMRSIV/STL/README.md

 ## Headplate
-Custom titanium headplate used to attach to the U Mount. [headplate](headplate_iMRSIV.stl)
+Custom titanium headplate used to attach to the U Mount. [headplate](headplate_iMRSIV.stl) For alignment during surgery, headplate with targets to align to the eyes. [headplate target](SurgTarg4.stl)

 ## Lens
 3D model of 12 mm [lens](12mmFinal_HQ.stl) along with related [Zemax files](12mm_CAD_ZEMAX).